Menu

 British Values at Pinewood

 Pinewood is in Arnold.
 Arnold is in Nottingham.
 Nottingham is in England which is in the UK and Great Britain.
-Like we have a set of core school values, in Britain we have a set of values that we hope to be shared by all.
-These values guide us to live in a place where everyone feels safe, valued and free to be themselves.
-At Pinewood Infant School, we develop and promote British Values throughout our school and within our curriculum.
+Just like we have a set of core school values, in Britain we have a set of values that we hope to be shared by all.

 Promoting Fundamental British Values